Cabranet/cabranet-notebooks/README.md

 # Cabranet Notebooks

-A place to store Jupyter Notebooks mainly relating to my data analysis learning path.
+This place to store Jupyter Notebooks mainly relating to my data analysis learning path.

 My hope is that they might be helpful for other programmers wanting to improve their data analysis skills.